marcosun/smooth-fetch/README.md

 ### Step 4 - ES6 Fetch API

-Read url and options from the final request interceptor, and call ES6 fetch api with these two variables.
+Read url and options from the final request interceptor, and call ES6 fetch API with these two variables.
 A response arrives response interceptors as soon as it is returned.

 ### Step 5 - After-Request